CyberGRX/api-examples/HOW-TO.md

 ![try-it-out]
 ![execute]

-[Log-in-swagger]: /how-to/log-in-swagger.png "Click `Authorize` on the page "
+[log-in-swagger]: /how-to/log-in-swagger.png "Click `Authorize` on the page "
 [paste-api-secret]: /how-to/paste-api-secret.png "Paste the secret that you saved when creating the token, then click `Authorize`, then close the panel. "
 [try-it-out]: /how-to/try-it-out.png "Pick the API you want to use.
 Click `Try it out` "
 [execute]: /how-to/execute.png "Fill any fields that you want for parameters, then click `Execute` "